Steampunk: Video games

-Toys

-Mattel's Monster High dolls Robecca Steam and Hexiciah Steam.

-The Pullip Dolls by Japanese manufacturer Dal have a steampunk range.

-Hornby's world of Bassett-Lowke steampunk models

 Culture and community

 Because of the popularity of steampunk, there is a growing movement of adults that want to establish steampunk as a culture and lifestyle.
 Some fans of the genre adopt a steampunk aesthetic through fashion, home decor, music, and film.
 While Steampunk is considered the amalgamation of Victorian aesthetic principles with modern sensibilities and technologies, it can be more broadly categorised as neo-Victorianism, described by scholar Marie-Luise Kohlke as "the afterlife of the nineteenth century in the cultural imaginary".
 The subculture has its own magazine, blogs, and online shops.

 In September 2012, a panel, chaired by steampunk entertainer Veronique Chevalier and with panelists including magician Pop Hadyn and members of the steampunk performance group the League of STEAM, was held at Stan Lee's Comikaze Expo.
 The panel suggested that because steampunk was inclusive of and incorporated ideas from various other subcultures such as goth, neo-Victorian, and cyberpunk, as well as a growing number of fandoms, it was fast becoming a super-culture rather than a mere subculture.
 Other steampunk notables such as Professor Elemental have expressed similar views about steampunk's inclusive diversity.

 Some have proposed a steampunk philosophy that incorporates punk-inspired anti-establishment sentiments typically bolstered by optimism about human potential.
-A 2004 Steampunk Manifesto, later republished in SteamPunk Magazine, lamented that most "so-called" steampunk was nothing more than dressed-up recreationary nostalgia and proposed that "authentic" steampunk would "take the levers of technology from the [technocrats] and powerful."
+A 2004 "Steampunk Manifesto," later republished in SteamPunk Magazine, lamented that most "so-called" steampunk was nothing more than dressed-up recreationary nostalgia and proposed that "authentic" steampunk would "take the levers of technology from the [technocrats] and powerful."
 American activist and performer Miriam Rosenberg Rocek impersonated anarcha-feminist Emma Goldman to inspire discussions around gender, society and politics.
 SteamPunk Magazine was edited and published by anarchists.
 Its founder, Margaret Killjoy, argued "there have always been radical politics at the core of steampunk."
 Diana M. Pho, a science-fiction editor and author of the multicultural steampunk blog Beyond Victoriana, similarly argued steampunk's "progressive roots" can be traced to its literary inspirations, including Verne's Captain Nemo.
 Steampunk authors Phenderson Djèlí Clark, Jaymee Goh, Dru Pagliassotti, and Charlie Stross consider their work political.